 Home to countless pagodas, shrines, and religious sites, the enchanting temples in Vietnam are a must for every traveler to visit, explore, and relish.
-From Buddhist monasteries to Hindu shrines, these temples form one of the prime source to learn more about the rich history and cultural heritage of Vietnam.
+From Buddhist monasteries to Hindu shrines, these temples form one of the prime sources to learn more about the rich history and cultural heritage of Vietnam.
+While you plan your next trip to this famous tourist destination, we have exclusively selected some of the most ancient temples in Vietnam.
+Have a look!

 1. Tran Quoc Pagoda